NazranKhondokar/continuousLearning/angular/README.md

 sudo ng serve
 ```

-- To avoid using sudo every time for ng serve on macOS, you can modify the file permissions to allow your user account to execute the command without requiring elevated privileges.
+- To avoid using sudo every time for `ng serve` on macOS, you can modify the file permissions to allow your user account to execute the command without requiring elevated privileges.
 ```bash
 which ng
 ```
-This will output the path to the ng command, which should be something like `/opt/homebrew/bin/ng`.
+This will output the path to the `ng` command, which should be something like `/opt/homebrew/bin/ng`.
-Now, you need to change the file permissions of the ng command to allow your user account to execute it without requiring sudo.
-You can do this by running:
+Now, need to change the file permissions of the `ng` command to allow your user account to execute it without requiring `sudo`.
+Then running:

 ```bash
 sudo chown -R $(whoami) /opt/homebrew/bin/ng